makandra/consul/README.md

 Development
 -----------

+We currently develop using Ruby 2.3.8 (see `.ruby-version`) since that version works for all versions of ActiveRecord that we support.
+GitHub Actions will test additional Ruby versions (2.4.5 and 2.5.3).

-- There are tests in `spec`.
+There are tests in `spec`.
 We only accept PRs with tests.
-- We currently develop using Ruby 2.3.8 (see `.ruby-version`) since that version works for all versions of ActiveRecord that we support.
-Travis CI will test additional Ruby versions (2.4.5 and 2.5.3).
+To run tests:

+- Install Ruby 2.3.8
 - Put your database credentials into `spec/support/database.yml`.
 There's a `database.sample.yml` you can use as a template.
 - There are gem bundles in the project root for each rails version that we support.
 - You can bundle all test applications by saying `bundle exec rake matrix:install`